GarethAubrey/Rock-paper-scissors/README.md

 </div>

-* Scores - Thsi will show what the current score is and will always go back to 0-0 when page is refreshed.
+* Scores - This will show what the current score is and will always go back to 0-0 when page is refreshed.

 <div align="center">